-Former Cardinals All-Pro safety Adrian Wilson is in his seventh season with Arizona's scouting department and first as Vice President, Pro Personnel after being promoted in February, 2021.
-Prior to his promotion, he worked the past two years (2019-20) as the team's Director, Pro Scouting.
+Former Cardinals All-Pro safety Adrian Wilson is in his eighth season with Arizona's scouting department and second as Vice President, Pro Personnel after being promoted in February, 2021.
+Prior to his promotion, he worked for two years (2019-20) as the team's Director, Pro Scouting.